 In the same way, a quantum algorithm is most of the time a classical algorithm, for loading and outputting the data, processing numbers, performing calculations, etc., and it only uses the “quantum” part when it gets to a bottleneck that a classical computer can’t solve (or that it would take many years solving).

-A successful shift from an algorithm to workflow mindset requires collaboration between many different stakeholders.
+A successful shift from an algorithm to a workflow mindset requires collaboration between many different stakeholders.
 I find that the most effective workflow architectures help individuals focus on their areas of expertise as part of a larger effort.
 For example, an algorithm expert, ETL expert for supply chain management, and domain expert in delivery logistics may all contribute to the creation of one quantum-enhanced optimization (QEO) solution.
 In fact, a group of us here at Zapata Computing worked on one such project in the consumer beverage space.

 The reality is that the newest and most exciting quantum algorithm alone is not going to provide a computational speed-up on an architecture that is slowed down by data ingestion types of procedures because the DSML infrastructure and ETL workflow is poorly constructed.
 A holistic, collaborative method of integrating quantum computing into workflows is going to be increasingly important to those organizations looking to win – or the classical overhead could undo any advantage the quantum steps have produced.